THE RADIAL REVOLUTION

 In a bias-ply tire, the threads of the carcass lie at a 45° angle to the direction of travel.
 This is the standard construction method for bicycle tires.
 In radial tires, on the other hand, the threads lie at a 90° angle, but require a so-called belt under the tread.
 Schwalbe radial tires have a much more obtuse angle than conventional cross-ply tires, but do not require a belt.

 Due to the blunter angle of the carcass threads, the tire can deform more selectively.
 As a result, it follows bumps many times better than a bias-ply tire and always maintains contact with the ground.
-The result: more grip, more comfort and more control off-road.
+The result: more grip, more comfort and more safety off-road.
 In addition, the contact area increases by approx. 30% with the same air pressure.

 Due to the larger contact area with the ground, Schwalbe radial tires always have more rubber in contact with the ground.
 As a result, rolling resistance increases slightly.
 However, this can be almost compensated for by clever tread designs, as already demonstrated on the ALBERT, for example.